Xemt/xdfi/docs/xdfi.md

 **-f** *filepath*

-Interpret the contents of the file at *filepath* as deadfish code.
+Interpret the contents of the file at *filepath* as Deadfish code.

 **-e** *expr*

-Interpret *expr* as deadfish code.
+Interpret *expr* as Deadfish code.

 ### EXAMPLE
 `xdfi -e iio`